December 8, 2016

-If you are suffering from the agony of hair loss and want a permanent fix rather than putting a band aid on it, it’s time that you have hair transplant surgery.
-For people in it for the longer haul, this is the way to go.
+If you are suffering from the agony of hair loss and want a permanent fix rather than putting a band-aid on it, it’s time that you have hair transplant surgery.
+For people in it for the long haul, this is the way to go.

 Ensure that you follow all the instructions given to you by the surgeon.
 There are wounds that will need to heal and there will be some pain before the recovery is complete.
 Take the medications given to you in order to avoid infections.